UPD: 31 March, 2020

-Many mortgage terms can be difficult to understand.
+Many loan terms for mobile homes can be difficult to understand.
 The terms are important, and it is important that every applicant for a manufactured home mortgage has a working knowledge of them.
 The purpose of this article is to provide an explanation of these terms.
 While you may be aware of many of them, there are some that you may need to know more about.
-This article will describe all of the terms that are pertinent to manufactured home mortgages.
+This article will describe all of the terms that are pertinent to manufactured home financing.

 Regular monthly payments on a mortgage will reduce the principal and interest every time a payment is made.
 The reductions can be tracked and an amortization table, which you can find on the Internet, will help you see how fast the mortgage is being paid off.
 Many people find the amortization table to be a handy tool for understanding the progress they are making in reducing the mortgage balance.